Bill number does not exist. Enter a vaild keyword.

 (iii) Carried out in such a manner that no particular individual, corporation, or other entity acquires an excessive share of such privileges.

-(e) (1) Except as provided in paragraph (2) of this subsection, a fishery management plan may apply separately or jointly to the waters of the Chesapeake Bay and its tidal tributaries, the coastal bays and their tributaries, and the Maryland waters of the Atlantic Ocean and shall include:
+(5) Subject to any applicable supplement and except as provided in paragraph (6) of this subsection, a fishery management plan may apply separately or jointly to the waters of the Chesapeake Bay and its tidal tributaries, the coastal bays and their tributaries, and the Maryland waters of the Atlantic Ocean and shall include:

 (i) The best available estimates of sustainable harvest rates;